 });

-// Wait for the transaction to be processed
+// Wait for the operation to be included

 const {receipt} = await kernelClient.waitForUserOperationReceipt({